Orange County Whistleblower and Qui Tam Attorneys

 Recent Examples of Orange County Attorneys Whistleblower Qui Tam Litigation

 Confidential vs. (Unnamed Governmental Entity).
 Federal False Claim against a public agency currently being investigated alongside the Department of Justice.
 Allegations include post 9/11 FEMA grant fraud.
-Anticipated recovery for whistle blower in excess of 1M.
+Anticipated recovery for the whistleblower in excess of 1M.
 LA

 To review your case, speak to our Orange County whistleblower and qui tam attorneys today for a free consultation.
 Call us at 877-789-9707.